 You are cordially invited to the annual meeting of stockholders (the "Annual Meeting") of ADMA Biologics, Inc. (the "Company"), which will be held virtually at 10:00 a.m.
-Eastern Time on June 18, 2020.
-We have adopted a virtual format for our Annual Meeting to provide a consistent experience to all stockholders regardless of location, and to support the health and well-being of our employees and stockholders due to the emerging public health impact of the coronavirus (COVID-19) pandemic.
-You will be able to attend the Annual Meeting and vote during the Annual Meeting via live webcast through the link www.virtualshareholdermeeting.com/ADMA2020.
+Eastern Time on May 27, 2021.
+We have adopted a virtual format for our Annual Meeting to provide a consistent experience to all stockholders regardless of location, and to support the health and well-being of our employees and stockholders due to the ongoing public health impact of the coronavirus pandemic (COVID-19).
+You will be able to attend the Annual Meeting and vote during the Annual Meeting via live webcast through the link www.virtualshareholdermeeting.com/ADMA2021.